simdipo/Darey.io_devops/CLIENT_SERVER/CLient_server.md

 To demonstrate a basic client-server using MySQL RDBMS, follow the below instructions
 1. Create and configure two Linux-based virtual servers (EC2 instances in AWS).

-Copy Below Code
-Server A name
+Server A name mysql server
-Server B name
+Server B name mysql client
-mysql server
-mysql client

 2. On mysal server Linux Server install MySQL Server software.
 Interesting fact: MySQL is an open-source relational database management system.
 Its name is a combination of "My",